-As is often the case, once US brewers started producing stout they began to put their own twists on the style until their version gained its own category.
-In many ways, American stout is an interpretation of Foreign Extra Stout which makes sense as this style was designed for export and would have been the been the version American brewers knew best.
+As is often the case, once U.S. brewers started producing stout they began to put their own twists on the style until their version gained its own category.
+In many ways, American stout is an interpretation of foreign extra stout, which makes sense as this style was designed for export and would have been the been the version American brewers knew best.
 American stouts tend to have more pronounced roasted malt presence with a sharper, almost acidic, coffee impression.
 The citrusy American hops also make this style distinctive.

-Examples of American Stout
+Examples of American stout include: